CS461-Guitar-Tuner/Guitar-Tuner/Methods.md

 ### Circuit Playground Bluefruit
 - `Adafruit_TinyUSB.h` — USB and serial support

 Adafruit examples were referenced for OLED setup and hardware initialization.
-All pitch detection logic, state machine design, and motor automation were implemented by our team.

 ---